numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

-Our goal is to allow user code to create fully featured dtypes for a broad variety of uses, from physical units (such as meters) to domain-specific representations of geometric objects.
-NEP 41 describes a number of these new dtypes and their benefits.
+Our goal is to allow user code to create fully featured dtypes for a broad variety of uses, from physical units (such as meters) to domain-specific representations of geometric objects. :ref:`NEP 41 <NEP41>` describes a number of these new dtypes and their benefits.

 Any design supporting dtypes must consider: